joeybaker/wheelhouse-router/README.md

 #### `collection|model`
 A backbone collection or model to hand off to the view.
 This is overriden by the data object, or passed off to data if data is a function.

+### `Backbone.history.urlMatch()`
+Backbone oddly doesn't have a way of detecting if it's matched a route or not.
+This is a patch that returns a boolean.
+True if the current route is in the routes tables (across all routers).

 ### routes.json
 A JSON file that defines the routes.